didiooi/UnconformityDetection/README.md

 -	Existing Seismic Data or Velocity Data
 -	Earth Model

-## Step 1: Training Data
+## Step 1: Training Data (Input) Preparation
+Goal: Generate enough data and transform it to be ready as input files into training model.
-Mini Goal: Create Image Pairs of data and model.
+Create Automated Labeling, Tile Maker, Image Pairs of data and model, CycleGAN model.

 1. Create a bulk of seismic images and generate the paired binary model of the unconformity line.
 However, due to sparsity of the data this may not be possible.
 2. Use a velocity model (derived from existing earth model) and assign velocity constraints on beds above and below unconformity to create binary model for the paired image.

-How can we create training data?
+...How can we create training data?
 Synthetic Seismic Data and Real Seismic Data
-How do you make labels from the data?
+...How do you make labels from the data?
-How do you make the tile model?
+...How do you make the tile model?
 Binarisation?
-How can we increase of training data set?
+...How can we increase of training data set?
 Minor rotate of XX degrees.

+## Step 2: Model Training Deep Learning
+Goal: Train image-to-image translation with as many data as possible and predict.
+Algorithm: CycleGAN
+Software: Tensorflow

-## Step 2: GAN for image-to-image translation
+## Step 2: Using GAN to predict
-We can use image
+Current prediction on 5 blind test data: 80% accuracy

 ## Resources
 [**Presentation Slide**](https://docs.google.com/presentation/d/1vwxIKiREnsplgJSapd_Hqvakvf5Alu5WpRnMS_sSUIw/edit#slide=id.g3ab9f14b8d_0_0)